Menu

 Proposal Submission Deadline and Form

-All submissions for our first issue must be received by July 14, 2023.
+All submissions for our second issue must be received by July 15, 2024.

 To submit your proposal, please complete our Proposal Form.